mucan54/jupyter-actions/README.md

 A common complaint with Jupyter/Git workflows: accidentally pushing notebooks with cell outputs.
 Sometimes this is what we want, e.g. if we're using a notebook as a report and we want to share results, but perhaps we should be saving notebooks as HTML for that.

 To address the former issue (pushing unintended cell outputs) we will use a **pre-commit hook**.
 This is a script that is called every time we `git commit`.
 Technically, it is run right before the commit actually happens.
+This is one type of a [git hook](https://githooks.com/), but we can also create hooks that run when we add, push, etc.

 Our git hook does three things:
 1. Get all file paths of IPython notebooks currently staged for commit.